solana-labs/solana/README.md

 want to be the leader for the demo, and make sure that udp ports 8000-10000 are open on all the machines you want to test with.

-Now start the server in a seperate shell:
+Now start the server in a separate shell:

 ```bash
 $ ./multinode-demo/leader.sh